dosco/graphjin/docs/website/docs/advanced.md

 #### How do I make use of this?

 Just include `payments` like you would any other GraphQL selector under the `customers` selector.
-Super Graph will call the configured API for you and stitch (merge) the JSON the API sends back with the JSON generated from the database query.
+GraphJin will call the configured API for you and stitch (merge) the JSON the API sends back with the JSON generated from the database query.
 GraphQL features like aliases and fields all work.

 ```graphql
 query {